 The Flaming Lips are known for their experimental instrumentation, elements of space rock and psychedelic lyrics, amusing live shows and stunts (Wayne’s inflatable crowd surfing ball), and having extremely good and extremely mediocre albums.
 This is one of those very mediocre ones.
 After some collaborative and a couple of “Fwends” albums, the Lips are back where they left off from 2013.
 They started to decay, now they are back.

 Favorite Tracks: “How??,” “There Should Be Unicorns,” “Sunrise (Eyes of the Young),” “Galaxy I Sink,” “Listening to the Frogs with Demon Eyes,” “The Castle”

 Least Favorite Tracks: “Nigdy Nie (Never No),” “One Night While Hunting For Faeries and Witches and Wizards to Kill,” “Almost Home (Blisko Domu),” “We a Family”

-Listen to Oczy Mlody here.
+You can listen to Oczy Mlody here.